 blue to red; waves and wavelength.
 Light does not require a medium to

-propagate (unlike water or sound waves); particle of light are photons;
+propagate (unlike water or sound waves); particle of energy or quanta

 c = wavelength x frequency; color depends on wavelength.